ROBACON/BCRNsim/README.md

 ## 4. Example Models

-The following models have been used in the work "A synthetic communication system uncovers self-jamming of bacteriophage transmission" by Amit Pathania, Corbin Hopper, Amir Pandi, Matthias Függer, Thomas Nowak, Manish Kushwaha.
+The following models have been used in the work "A synthetic communication system uncovers extracellular immunity that self-limits bacteriophage transmission" by Amit Pathania, Corbin Hopper, Amir Pandi, Matthias Függer, Thomas Nowak, Manish Kushwaha.

 ### 4.1.
 E. coli growth models